roman-milk/roman-milk.github.io/jenny-6.md

+===

- ****** Jenny Ch.
-01 ****** byStoryTeller07© She felt his cock move up across her lips to prod her stomach, away from where she needed it to be.
+She felt his cock move up across her lips to prod her stomach, away from where she needed it to be.
 "No!
 No!
 I didn't mean it.
 Fuck me, please fuck me.
 Fill me with your lovely big cock!
 Oh!
 Please fuck me, I do want you inside me," she wailed.

  A sudden thrust between her inner lips, into her vagina, felt as though her whole world was being made whole.
 "Yes!
 Ride me, make me cum!
 Ride me you bastard.
 Fuck my brains out you shit!" she yelled.